Airbus in the U.S.

 A major presence in one of the world's key markets

-With over 1,200 Airbus jetliners operating in the fleets of North American airlines as of 2015, there is an operator in the region for nearly every model of the company’s modern, efficient product line.
-Overall, more than 1,800 Airbus aircraft have been ordered in North America from customers that include Delta Air Lines, FedEx, Frontier Airlines, GECAS, Hawaiian Airlines, ILFC, JetBlue Airways, Spirit Airlines, United Airlines, UPS, US Airways and Virgin America.
+With more than 1,400 Airbus jetliners operating in the fleets of North American airlines as of February 2017, there is an operator in the region for nearly every model of the company’s modern, efficient product line.
+Overall, more than 1,900 Airbus aircraft have been ordered in North America from customers that include American Airlines, Delta Air Lines, FedEx, Frontier Airlines, GECAS, Hawaiian Airlines, ILFC, JetBlue Airways, Spirit Airlines, United Airlines, UPS, US Airways and Virgin America.

 Orders & deliveries viewer